proalvo/timestamps/README.md

 # Timestamps
 **Generate timestamps for YouTube live streams while you are streaming.
 Once you finish your live stream, just copy & paste the timestamps to description of your YouTube video.**

 You can use Elgato Stream Deck, [Bitfocus Companion](https://bitfocus.io/companion) and [H2R Graphics](https://h2r.graphics/) to automate your workflow.
-For example, create lower third with H2R Graphics which name is e.g. "Men's semifinal, heat 1" (I have been using for sports events).
+For example, create lower third with H2R Graphics which name is "Men's semifinal, heat 1".
 Then you create a button in Companion which triggers the lower third and creation of the new timestamp.
-This way you create automagically timestamps for your stream.
+This way you automagically create timestampsfor your stream.

 User interface is mainly to copy the timestamps - timestamps are created through API calls from Companion.
 API call is simply `http://127.0.0.1:8080/api/<your optional text>`.
 To reset the timer use `http://127.0.0.1:8080/api/start` or press START button in user interface.